 Mesh networks are a great way to make sure your Wi-Fi signal gets full coverage throughout your home without compromising connection quality.
 But mesh networks also offer families of all sizes a great many features that makes parenting and keeping up with what your kids are up to online much much easier.

-In a previous blog post, I talked about how Wi-Fi extenders and mesh networks can help boost your signal at home.
+In a previous blog post, I talked about how a range extender and mesh network system can help boost your Wi-Fi signal strength at home.
 Here, I’d like to dig a little deeper into some of the features of mesh networking at home, particularly for families with kids who are increasingly relying on the internet for entertainment, connecting with mates, and studying.

 These days, there are a lot of things that parents need to be constantly aware of and monitoring, more so than any previous generation of parents.